robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 after a test case.
 In Robot Framework setups and teardowns are just normal keywords with possible arguments.

-Setup and teardown are always a single keyword.
+A setup and a teardown are always a single keyword.
 If they need to take care of multiple separate tasks, it is possible to create higher-level `user keywords`_ for that purpose.
 An alternative solution is executing multiple keywords using the BuiltIn_ keyword :name:`Run Keywords`.